 Grab those flip-flops and short-shorts.
 We kid, of course, but aside from your ski gear you will need a swimsuit for splashing about in the pool.
 And bring anything fluffy and fleecy to ensure maximum snugness.

 If you do forget an essential piece of kit, or you just don’t want to lug about unwieldy boards, the hotel can help with gear rental.

 Very welcome.
-Some rooms have bunk-beds and sleep a family of four.
+Kids can stay in Superior Family and Privilege rooms, or the suite.
 As for the skiing, there are beginner runs and ample opportunity for snowball fights and snowman building.

 Those old enough to stand on a pair of skis.
 Teens will love the boarding here.

 The Privilege rooms have bunk-beds and ample space for a family.
 And the Superior Rooms can each sleep a child under 12.

 If your little snow bunnies are happy to spend the day on the slopes then they’ll be entertained from check-in to check-out.
 Val Thorens may be best for intermediate skiers, but there are nursery runs for beginners.
 Alternatively, go on gentle hikes, toboggan, fatbike or build an igloo.
 The spa also has a selection of mini massages and facials for smalls.

 Kids are welcome to use the pool in the spa, but it’s unguarded.